yeikos/js.url/README.md

 **URL.build(url)**

-_url: string or attributes object._
+_url: string, attributes object or DOM element._

-> Build a new URL based in attributes introduced.
+> Builds a new URL based in attributes introduced.

 returns URL (string).

 **URL.build(url, location)**

-_url: string or attributes object._
+_url: string, attributes object or DOM element._

-_location: string or attributes object._
+_location: string, attributes object or DOM element._

-> Build a new URL based in attributes introduced and doing use location attributes.
+> Builds a new URL based in attributes introduced and doing use location attributes.

 returns URL (string).